 American Beaver

-American beavers are pretty cool – they’re native to the Shawnee State Park and are known for their impressive dam-building skills.
+American beavers are native to Shawnee State Park and are known for their impressive dam-building skills.
 They’re actually one of the most skilled engineering species on the planet, using branches and mud to create elaborate systems of dams, canals, and lodges.

 They’re pretty amazing to watch in action!
 Plus, their dams help to create new habitats for other wildlife, making them an important part of the local ecosystem.